 The outputs of a brand audit typically include:

-- improved marketing communications tactics
+- Improved marketing communications tactics

-- provided guidelines for future development
+- Provided guidelines for future brand development

-- insights on your brand positioning, brand architecture, and business structure.
+- Insights on your brand positioning, brand architecture, and business structure

-The outcome of a successful brand audit should be a plan of action which will highlight the areas for improvement.
+The outcome of a successful brand audit should be a plan of action that will highlight the areas for improvement.
 The program should specify the goals you want to achieve and a timeline of expected results.

 The brand audit is a useful technique to stay up-to-date and ahead of your competition.
 It will provide you with information pertinent to your business.
 The landscape we operate in is constantly changing, that’s why it’s vital to make it a continuous process.